stackabletech/operator-templating/template/tests/README-templating.md

 The `kuttl-test.yaml.j2` cannot currently be edited, as it comes from the operator templating and any changes would be overwritten again.
 This should be fairly easy to solve and we can look at this as soon as it becomes necessary.

+## Using
+### Requirements
+To run tests locally you need the following things installed:

+- python3
+  - pyyaml library installed
+- ansible
+-
+### Running
+To run tests please execute the following command from the gitroot of the operator repository:

+`scripts/run_tests.sh`

+This will install the necessarry ansible role into `tests/ansible/roles`, expand the test templates into all defined test scenarios and execute kuttl to test these scenarios.